-By Michael Stephens, Researcher, RUSI Qatar
+By Michael Stephens, Research Analyst, RUSI Qatar

 The latest attempt to unite Syria's opposition, with US and Qatari support, has led to the creation of a new Syrian coalition.
 To succeed, they need the buy-in of as many Syrian stakeholders as possible, as well as a concrete mechanism for governing the country and bringing the civil war to an end.

 Negotiations in Doha to form a new Syrian opposition finally came to an end after almost of week of diplomatic wrangling.
 The Syrian National Coalition for Opposition and Revolutionary Force (SNCORF) is a new body formed with the help of the USA and Qatar, designed to widen the representation that currently exists in the Syrian National Council (SNC).
 In truth, no one expected much for the SNC which for the past year has been mired in factional infighting, lethargy and ineffectiveness.
 However, given the renewed sense of urgency from the United States and Qatar in trying to find a credible opposition, the SNC finally agreed to participate in a larger National Coalition.